Last Updated on June 12, 2021 by Oddmund Groette

 No matter how much you try to avoid curve fitting, it’s inevitable that you to a certain degree curve fit.
 Most of us test a lot of ideas and strategies, and some of them perform well simply by chance.
 If you do proper out-of-sample testing, this fallacy can to a great extent be avoided.

 Avoiding many variables in the strategy is also a good start to avoid curve fitting.
 You must always have in the back of your mind that most movements are completely random and just noise.
 Ask yourself this: Why should the strategy work?
 Is there any logic?

 If you test many strategies, some of them are surely just a product of luck and noise.

 Strategies usually deteriorate over time.
 Why does this happen?
 It’s inevitable because markets change and the ever-changing market cycles take years to develop.
 And many get arbed away:

 Let’s use an example from the investment world:

-An example of two strategies and how they perform together
+An example of two trading strategies and how they perform together

 Let’s make an example of two very simple strategies and look at how they perform together.